uqlibrary/technology-training/R/ggplot2_intro.md

   in the "scripts" folder
   * install and load the package ggplot2
     * install.packages("ggplot2")
+    * While you wait for ggplot2 to be installed, check Rdocumentation.org and type ggplot2
     * library(ggplot2)

 ### Explore data

+We are going to work with different datasets that come with the ggplot2 package.

 ### Basic ggplot2 layers
+?ggplot

 ### Create diferent kinds of plots